angry-goose-initiative/irve/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### Others

+Any other bits of code from other places that didn't make it here will recieve attribution alongside where they're used! :)

+IRVE - "Working our way up to stuff!"